Niamey railway station

-Niamey (Gare de Niamey), colloquially also known as Niamey Hippodrome, is the main railway station of the city of Niamey, the capital of Niger.
-Located near the Niamey Racecourse (Hippodrome de Niamey), in Niamey IV borough, is the first station opened in Niger and is part of AfricaRail project.
+Niamey (Gare de Niamey), or "Niamey Terminus", colloquially also known as Niamey Hippodrome, is the main railway station of the city of Niamey, the capital of Niger.
+It is the terminus of the Niamey-Dosso railway line.
+Located near the Niamey Racecourse (Hippodrome de Niamey), in Niamey IV borough, it is the first station opened in Niger and is part of AfricaRail project.
+A few kilometers further there is a second railway station in town, "Aeroport", near the airport.

 History

 The station was officially inaugurated on 7 April 2014, with a ceremony and the arrival of the first train.
 The ceremony was attended by the Nigerien president Mahamadou Issoufou, along with the presidents of Benin, Thomas Boni Yayi, and Togo, Faure Gnassingbé; and Vincent Bolloré, chairman of the French group Bolloré.
 The group set up the structures for the reception of invited guests, and a section of 500 m of track for the circulation of the inaugural train, consisting of a diesel locomotive and some passenger cars.
 In the same day, it was also inaugurated, by the station, the "Bluezone Niamey".

-January 29, 2016 the train line Niamey-Dosso of 143 km was inaugurated, but no trains have used the track since March 2017.
+On January 29, 2016, the train line Niamey-Dosso of 143 km was inaugurated.
+But no trains have ever circulated here, and some parts of the track were already so badly eroded by 2019 (by water) that the entire line has become unusable.
+In Niamey station itself, a kink in the tracks caused by heat expansion - and bad construction techniques - makes it impossible for the train to even leave the station (see image).
+Further down the line, but still within the city limits, an accident with a fuel truck in May 2019 damaged the rails to such an extent that trains would not be able to pass that location (see image).

 Services and projects

-Currently, in 2015, there are no regular services but only tests on a track of 34 km, and educational visits.
-Once ended the station expansion and the line construction, with the junction at the existing station of Parakou, in Benin, Niamey station will be the northern terminus of an international line to Cotonou, the largest Beninese city.
+As of 2015 there are no regular services but only tests on a track of 34 km, and educational visits.
+Once the station expansion and the line construction end, with the junction at the existing station of Parakou, in Benin, Niamey station would be the northern terminus of an international line to Cotonou, the largest Beninese city.
+However, the current line ends some 6 km south of Dosso in the middle of nowhere and never made it to the Benin border, as endless legal battles between Niger, Benin, Bolloré and other stakeholders frustrated all further investment.

 Another future project would provide the construction of a line from Ouagadougou, the Burkinabé capital, that will link Niamey to Abidjan, in Ivory Coast.